Grant Herbert Logo

 Let us look at 3 key differences between them:

-Mental resilience is about adapting to change and returning to a balanced state after you face the challenge.
-Mental toughness is about enduring pressure and persisting, even in difficulties, without losing focus or drive.
+1. Adapting vs. Enduring — Mental resilience is about adapting to change and returning to a balanced state.
+Mental toughness is about enduring pressure and persisting.

-Resilient individuals recover from setbacks, stress, or failure and regain balance.
-In contrast, mentally tough individuals are more likely to keep pushing through challenges, staying focused on their goals but often losing awareness of their mental well-being, balance and even their health.
+2. Recovery vs. Pushing Through — Resilient individuals recover from setbacks and regain balance.
+In contrast, mentally tough individuals keep pushing through challenges, often losing awareness of their mental well-being.

-Mental resilience prioritises emotional and psychological balance during stress or adversity.
-Mental toughness focuses on sustaining high performance, especially in competitive or high-stakes environments.
+3. Balance vs. Performance — Mental resilience prioritises emotional and psychological balance during stress or adversity.
+Mental toughness focuses on sustaining high performance.